CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When choosing an ovulation kit, there are several factors to keep in mind:

 • Method of detection.
-Most ovulation kits detect the LH surge that precedes ovulation.
-There are a few methods that help predict this surge, including urine-based tests, saliva tests and digital monitors.
+There are a few methods that help predict the LH surge, including urine-based tests and saliva tests.
 However, there are some women for whom LH tests aren’t effective—for instance, people with underlying conditions like PCOS.
 “Women with PCOS may have higher baseline levels of LH, making it challenging to detect the surge that precedes ovulation.
 This elevated baseline can result in false positives or unclear results,” says Turocy.
+In those cases, ovulation tests that track BBT may be more effective.

 • Accuracy.
 Most ovulation kits claim to be at least 98 percent accurate at detecting LH levels when used correctly.
 Make sure your ovulation predictor kit meets this standard and is easy to use to eliminate inaccurate readings.
 Remember, ovulation predictor kits won’t work for everyone, so consult your doctor to find the right option for your fertility journey.